jdbates/DU-scripts/README.md

-# This repository contains a list of useful scripts and configuration files for Dual Universe
+# This repository contains a list of useful scripts and configuration files for Dual Universe (Work In Progress)

 # Stochasty's Baseline Autoconfiguration